george-hawkins/blender-donut-notebook/LEVEL-2.md

 You can now, as well as controlling the number of balls, give medium sprinkles more weight than long or show ones.
 So e.g. change the counts for short and long sprinkles to 30 and medium ones to 60 and leave the spheres at 1.

 Note: as seen in the video leaving the sphere's count at 1 gives slightly too few spheres while 2 gives slightly too many.
 I thought this could be fixed by increasing all the counts by a factor of 10 which would allow me to then set the sphere's count to 15, i.e. like setting it to 1.5 before applying the factor of 10.
 But this didn't work out at all as I expected - in fact things get very strange.
-I suspect this has something to do with the size of these counts relative to the total number of particles being used (e.g. 800), e.g. it starts with the first item on the list and scatters the given count of those objects on the icing, goes on to the second list item, does the same and so on until its reached the desired number of particles (looping through the list again if necessary).
+This is due to the size of these counts relative to the total number of particles being used (e.g. 800) - it starts with the first item on the list and scatters the given count of those objects on the icing, goes on to the second list item, does the same and so on until its reached the desired number of particles (looping through the list again if necessary).
 So if you set the counts very high, you end up actually only using the first one or two objects in the list.
 For a really weird outcome set the cylinder like sprinkles to values of 60 or 30 (as suggested above) and set the sphere count to 400:

 ![img.png](strange-counts.png)